What is the CCIM?

 The CCIM's primary task is facilitating in the development and implementation of a more consistent nationwide approach to mine safety and health.
 CCIM members contribute to the National Mine Safety Framework (NMSF) through their representation on the NMSF Steering Group and their active participation in the working parties for the seven strategies.
 The CCIM will play a major role in the implementation of the NMSF.

-The link below will take you to a more detailed discussion of the Ministerial Council on Mineral and Petroleum Resources' (MCMPR) National Mine Safety Framework and the steps leading to its implementation.
+The link below will take you to a more detailed discussion of the Standing Council on Energy and Resources' (SCER) National Mine Safety Framework and the steps leading to its implementation.